gouthamganesan/Notes/Web Dev/Web_Dev_Notes/CSS/Applied_Visual_Design.md

   * `p:hover { transform: scale(2.1); }` will scale when the user hovers over it.
 * The `transform` property can also be used to 'skew' a particular element by the `skew()` function.
 There are also, `skewX()` and `skewY()` functions for X and Y skewing.
   * For example, `transform: skewX(45deg);` skews the particular element in the X plane by 45 degrees.
+* The `border-radius` property will allow us to control the corner radius of the element.
+Setting it to `50%` will make a square a circle.
+* The `transform: rotate(-45deg)` rotates the element.
+* There are also pseudo elements, that are used to target a particular part of the targeted element.
+  * For example, there are `before` and `after` pseudo elements, which is used to do changes to the targeted element.
+    * This doesn't mean to target the 'element' after the targeted element, but to put/do some changes after or before the targeted element.
+    * And also, to use these elements the property `content: ''` should be used.
+This content should contain an image or a text to put before or after an element.
+For example, this content property can be used to put an arrow mark after every anchor element.
+  * Remember, `selector:pseudo-class` and `selector::pseudo-element`.
+  * To put it in an easy to remember way, a pseudo element, as the name suggests is an element that is imaginarily associated with the targeted element.
+You can apply styles as if it is a real element.